mustardn/mustardn.github.io/Software.md

 ---
 layout: page
-title: Data Science software stack
+title: Data Science Software Stack
-subtitle: instructions for Windows
+subtitle: Instructions for Windows
 ---

 <!-- Open links in a new tab unless they have the `{:target="_self"}` attribute -->